PeanutDumplings/PeanutDumplings/README.md

 - Hi, I’m @PeanutDumplings
-- I’m interested in Java development using the Spigot API
+- I enjoy playing Valorant and other games with my friends
-- I’m currently learning C, C++ and C#
+- Currently learning JavaScript, HTML and CSS